 Richard G. Horan, Senior Managing Director

 Mr. Horan joined Slater in 2002 and focuses in the area of life sciences and biomedical technology.
-At Slater, he has led the funds investments in NABsys, Inc., a venture-backed company developing DNA sequencing technology; Medrobotics, Inc., a developer of integrated systems for robotic surgery; ProThera Biologics, Inc., a biopharmaceutical company developing protease inhibitors for treating acute systemic inflammation; CytoSolv Inc., a developer of protein therapeutics for wound healing derived from porcine choroid plexus; and Mnemosyne Pharmaceuticals Inc., a drug discovery venture targeting NMDA receptor function as a broad-based approach to treating neuro-psychiatric conditions.
-Previous portfolio companies have included: Afferent Corp., which developed neurostimulation systems for stroke rehab and elderly balance; EpiVax, Inc., a pioneer in the development of immuno-informatics; Concordia Medical, a developer of biomaterials for regenerative medicine; and Genome Corp., a developer of massively parallel systems for Sanger sequencing.
+At Slater, he has led the fund’s investments in: NABsys, Inc., a venture-backed company developing DNA sequencing technology; Medrobotics, Inc., a developer of integrated systems for robotic surgery; IlluminOss Medical, a medical device company developing minimally-invasive therapy for fracture fixation; Mnemosyne Pharmaceuticals Inc., a drug discovery venture targeting NMDA receptor function for treating neuro-psychiatric conditions; Tivorsan Pharmaceuticals Inc., a biopharmaceutical company developing a therapeutic for muscular dystrophy; ProThera Biologics, Inc., a biopharmaceutical company developing protease inhibitors for treating inflammation; and CytoSolv Inc., a company focused on encapsulated cell therapy and regenerative medicine.
+Previous portfolio companies have included: Afferent Corp., which developed neurostimulation systems for stroke rehab and elderly balance; EpiVax, Inc., a pioneer in immuno-informatics; Concordia Medical, a developer of biomaterials for regenerative medicine; and Genome Corp., a developer of massively parallel systems for Sanger sequencing.

 Mr. Horan serves on advisory boards of the Brown Institute for Brain Science and the Norman Prince Neurosciences Institute at Rhode Island Hospital.
 He represented Slater as a founder of the Rhode Island Center for Innovation and Entrepreneurship (RICIE).
 He is actively engaged with R.I.-based angel investor groups, including the Ocean State Angels and the Cherrystone Angel Group.
 He also serves on the Innovation Providence Implementation Council (IPIC), a collaborative initiative of the Greater Providence Chamber of Commerce.